 Plenty of school lunch programs across the nation and in other parts of the world are enhancing the selection of vegetarian dishes.
 And sometimes the students — and their families — play a key role in accomplishing the shift.

 But why the shift to meat-free options?
 It’s not just a diet fad, although a plant-based diet is recognized as a healthy way to eat.
 A reduction in our consumption of meat is also better for our planet.
-The production of animal-based foods substantially contributes to climate change, generating 14.5 percent of all human-made greenhouse gas emissions.
+The production of animal-based foods substantially contributes to climate change, generating twice the greenhouse gas emissions of plant-based foods.

-Meatless Monday is a global initiative encouraging participants — including families, workplaces, and schools — to offer menus with enticing meat-free options.
+Meatless Monday is a global initiative encouraging schools, hospitals, workplaces, and families to offer meat-free menu options.
 A Meatless Monday menu doesn’t necessarily need to be exclusively vegetarian, according to Ron Hernandez, managing director for The Monday Campaigns, with which Meatless Monday is affiliated.
 The idea is to include, add, and highlight scrumptious plant-forward dishes for those who want them.

 Hundreds of schools across the nation incorporate Meatless Monday programs in their lunch rooms, including all public schools in New York City, where Meatless Monday menus are exclusively vegetarian.
-In announcing the district-wide program, New York City Mayor de Blasio mentioned a particular elementary school where students already voted to add Meatless Monday to their lunch routine.
+When announcing the district-wide program in 2019, former mayor of New York City, Bill de Blasio, mentioned a particular elementary school where students had already voted to add Meatless Monday to their lunch routine.

 “We have to listen to what we are being told by the generation coming up,” de Blasio said.
 He also mentioned the nutritional and environmental value of plant-based foods.
 “This is something we do that’s another contribution to addressing global warming.”